funteck123/FOP_Tron/README.md

 }
 ```

-Instead of duplicating the variables `healthPoints`, `mana`, and `status`, we can create a suitable parent class to achieve abstraction.
+Instead of duplicating the variables `lives`, `mana`, and `status`, we can create a suitable parent class to achieve abstraction.
 For instance:

 ```java
 class Character {